Gutek8134/AID-dice-rolling/README.md

 Syntax: `!createEffect(name, duration, stat = value, stat2=value, stat3 = value, ..., statN= value[, u(nique)][, a(ttack)/d(efense)/b(attle start)/n(ot applied)][, self/enemy][, (on )e(nd)/(every )t(urn)/c(ontinuous)])`

+Order of options is important.
+If not followed, you will get `Create Effect: Arguments were not given in proper format.` error.

 Creates an effect that can be later added to an item or applied manually.

 This is currently the only type that counts character's hp as modifier.
 To change it, use `hp = -x` or `hp = x`, just like with any normal stat.

 Duration (whole number) - duration of the effect in turns.
 Duration left will only decrease during battle.
 Ending the battle ends all effects.

+Stats need to be created beforehand, by setting them on at least one character or using `!setstate({"stats":["every","stat","you","need"]})`.

 You can use bolded letters as shortcuts for the options below.